GalvarinoDev/DeckOps/README.md

    - **Already installed:** A menu appears - choose to Launch, Reinstall, or Uninstall

 ![DeckOps demo](https://github.com/user-attachments/assets/fad3c437-137e-411c-9dee-a14f4983e1a6)
-*Mock up of the alpha build during install.*
+*Example of the alpha build during install, more features have been added but ease of install remains the same.*

 > Your Steam games are never touched.
 Only files created by DeckOps are removed during uninstall.